springdoc/springdoc-openapi-maven-plugin/README.md

     * The default value is: ${project.build.directory}
 *   outputFileName: The file name that contains the OpenAPI description.
     * The default value is: openapi.json
+*   skip: Skip execution if set to true.
+    * The default value is: false

 ```xml
 <plugin>